eben-vranken/exercard/README.md

-Building manually into a executable file:
+Building manually into a executable file or installer:

 ```bash
 npm run tauri build